MicrosoftDocs/memdocs/memdocs/intune/protect/epm-policies.md

    *Elevation conditions* are conditions that define how a file runs, and user validations that must be met before the file this rule applies to can be run.

-   - **Elevation type**: By default, this is set to *User confirmed*, which is the elevation type we recommend for most files.
+   - **Elevation type**: By default, this option is set to *User confirmed*, which is the elevation type we recommend for most files.

      - **User confirmed**: We recommend this option for most rules.
 When a file is run, the user receives a simple prompt to confirm their intent to run the file.
 The rule can also include additional prompts that are available from the *Validation* drop down:
        - *Business justification*: Require the user to enter a justification for running the file.
 There's no required format for this, however the user input is saved and can be reviewed through logs if the *Reporting scope* includes collection of endpoint elevations.